coatyio/coaty-js/examples/hello-world/README.md

 behavior and then start additional ones to see how they compete for incoming task requests.

+## Run with Docker

+The dockerized example provides a way to run the example applications isolated in a docker container, packaged with all its dependencies and libraries.
+Please refer to [Docker website](https://docs.docker.com/) on how to install the Docker engine on your machine.

+Build the dockerized example by executing `npm run docker-build`.

+Next, run the Docker container by executing `npm run docker-run`.

+Start a service, a client, or a monitor within the Docker container by executing `npm run docker-service`, `npm run docker-client`, or `npm run docker-monitor` in a new console window.

 ## Project Structure

 The file structure for the Hello World project looks like the following: